How to Build a Birdhouse

 An oil finish leaves the wood looking natural, but protected from rot.
 The wood color will turn gray over a year or so.
 You can also paint your birdhouse, but keep in mind that birds are color sensitive and may be repelled by certain colors.
 Try using colors found in natural surroundings and avoid bright and flashy colors.
 Never stain or paint the inside of the birdhouse.
 The odor may keep them from moving in.
 Let the exterior stain dry thoroughly (two to three weeks) before mounting the birdhouse outside.
 Check out 16 more cool birdhouses for your backyard.

 Step 6: Mount the birdhouse outdoors

-We made a wood flange (Photo 2) to secure the birdhouse to a 4x4 fence post or decorative porch post anchored to a concrete base (see Fig. C).
+We made a wood flange to secure the birdhouse to a 4x4 fence post or decorative porch post anchored to a concrete base (see Fig. C).
+To make the concrete base mount the post to angle irons embedded in concrete and use a treated 4x4 so it won't rot.
 You can also mount your birdhouse in a tree; just eliminate the mounting flange and put screw eyes through the roof into the wall, then attach a chain hung from a tree limb.
 Keep in mind that some bird species like to nest in houses in the open while others feel more protected near buildings or in a wooded area.

 DIY Birdhouse Plans and Project PDF Files